Yash4850/DataScience/Insurance/README.md

 In solving any type of problem, selecting a specific type of predictive task plays a vital role.
 Predictive tasks such as classification, regression, clustering, rules mining have their own significance.
 For example, classification techniques are used for predicting a discrete class label output.
 Similarly, Regression techniques are used for predicting a continuous output and finally Clustering and rules mining are for unsupervised and market-based analysis, respectively.
 As problem statement refers to predicting categorical output with two categories, ‘Binary Classification’ predictive task suits better.
 ## Possible Informative Features:
 Informative Features are the variables required for any given problem that can sufficiently help us build an accurate predictive model.
 A few examples of possible features are listed below:
-•	<br />Name of the travel insurance products
+- Name of the travel insurance products
-•	Duration of travel
+- Duration of travel
 •	Destination of travel
 •	Mode of transport
 •	Number of previous insurance policies